jialuechen/flowpylib/README.md

 </div>

-**PyTCA** is a Python package for transaction cost analysis in financial markets, supporting both stock and forex data at the tick level.
+**PyFlow** is a Python package for transaction cost analysis in financial markets, supporting both stock and forex data at the tick level.

 ## Features